-It’s 2019, and weddings have never been more expensive.
-But just because you’re on a budget doesn’t mean that you should have to miss out on the finishing touches that make your wedding day extra special.
-DIY your wedding and add a personal touch to your big day, while staying within your budget.
+Just because you’re on a budget doesn’t mean that you should have to miss out on the things that make your wedding day extra special.
+DIY finish touches add a personal touch to your big day, while staying within your budget.

-A homemade backdrop is a great way to DIY your wedding day.
-The couple can recite their vows in front of it, then later on use it as a backdrop for the wedding photographs, or to pin messages from the guests onto.
+A homemade backdrop is a great example of DIY finishing touches, The couple can recite their vows in front of it, then later on use it as a backdrop for the wedding photographs, or to pin messages from the guests onto.
 By making your own, it can have added personal meaning while saving money in your budget.
 We’ve seen couples in the past make beautiful backdrops out of ribbons, maps, and even fans that they have collected from their travels around the world or from charity shops.
 To make a fan backdrop, simply open the fans and glue them together by their handles to create a multi-coloured, patterned wall.
 If you want to use your backdrop in different places throughout the day, attach some wheels at the bottom to make this clever transition quickly and easily.

 Paper Cones of Petals